FAQs

 How do I get a second opinion on a case?

-Please ask the diagnostic lab to send 4 unstained slides or the paraffin block directly to COPLOW (address on COPLOW submission form).
+Please ask the diagnostic lab to send 5 unstained slides or the paraffin block directly to COPLOW (address on our website).
 If they send the paraffin block, please ask that they specify if and how they want the block to be returned.
-Please also fill out the COPLOW submission form and provide relevant clinical information.
+Please also create a case on our Online Portal and provide relevant clinical information.
 We also like to get a copy of the initial histopathological results.
 The cost of COPLOW providing a second opinion is $50 if slides are sent.
 If the paraffin block is sent there will be an extra $20 processing fee to the initial $50.

 Shipping